 Through system-wide agreements, students who graduate from a Virginia community college with an associate's degree and a minimum grade point average are guaranteed admission to more than 20 of the commonwealth's colleges and universities.
 These agreements provide uniform access to our four-year partners for students from all of the 23 Virginia Community Colleges.

-Students entering a Virginia community college in 2007 have an opportunity to receive up to $2,000 annually upon transferring to a four-year institution.
+Students entering a Virginia community college have an opportunity to receive up to $3,000 annually upon transferring to a four-year institution.

 How Do I Transfer My Credits To Another Institution?